BogdanovTimm/NotesOblivion/Philosophy/Ethics/Well-being/Well-Being.md

 	- Both ways dependent:
 		- Kraut  Individualist eudamonism - pleasure + developing individual nature
 - Objective:
-	- Eudamonistic of human species - we need to develop our onjective nature of a human being
+	- Species-based Eudamonistic - we need to develop our onjective nature of a human being
 	-